 This register is now kept at the National Archives though a copy is held at Derbyshire’s Record Office in Matlock.

-According to the Ilkeston Telegraph of September 1873, the funeral service of John Swanwick of Springfield Terrace, son of lace manufacturer George, was the first ever held in the New Meeting House in High Street.
+While the new Unitarian chapel was being built (1868-1870) the congregation used the Old Cricket Ground Chapel which had once served as a Wesleyan Methodist chapel but was then being used by William Warner as a wood workshop.
+The new chapel eventually opened for public service in 1870.
+According to the Ilkeston Telegraph of September 1873, the funeral service of John Swanwick of Springfield Terrace, son of lace manufacturer George, was the first ever held in the New Meeting House.

 William junior was on the staff of the newly-formed Ilkeston Advertiser in 1881and later was its editor and proprietor.